Luxe Rodeo Drive Hotel: History

 The Beverly Rodeo Hotel opened in 1962.
 It was designed by noted mid-century modern architect William Krisel and owned by Seymour Owens & Herb Kronish.
 Its Cafe Rodeo quickly became one of the most popular and glamorous restaurants in the city.
 The hotel was part of Hyatt Hotels for a time in the late 1960s and early 1970s and was known as the Beverly Rodeo Hyatt House.
-In February 1995, Shinko Hotels, a Japanese company, sold the Beverly Rodeo Hotel to Summit Management Group, run by Australian-born businessman Efrem Harkham, who renamed it the Summit Hotel Rodeo Drive.
+In February 1995, Shinko Hotels, a Japanese company, sold the Beverly Rodeo Hotel for $12 million to Summit Management Group, run by Australian-born businessman Efrem Harkham, who renamed it the Summit Hotel Rodeo Drive.
 Harkham completely remodeled the property in 2000 at a cost of $15, renaming it the Luxe Rodeo Drive Hotel, part of Luxe Hotels, a chain of three hotels in Los Angeles County.
 The 2000 renovation moved the famed Cafe Rodeo from its original location directly on Rodeo Drive to deeper inside the hotel, allowing the original space to be leased as luxury shops.

 The hotel had 88 rooms, designed by Vicente Wolf, a Cuban-born interior designer from New York City.
 The hotel was also home to a restaurant called On Rodeo Bistro & Lounge.
 The chef is David Padilla.